ManuelLunaRey/Proyect-2-BorjaMoll/README.md

 For the docker compose services to work we must activate a document called **docker-compose.yaml**

-once the services are written, to raise them we use the command:
+Once the services are written, to raise them we use the command:

 `docker-compose up -d`